JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 **Figure 4  System Health tab showing Sensor 93 is having issues.**

 ### Section 3
 The third section of the Health page shows the internal temperatures of the Processors.
-The RF Receiver status shows the current count of messages processed.
+The system will generate a faut warning when the temperatures emceed 162 F and shutdown at 170 F. The RF Receiver status shows the current count of messages processed.
 This is the same total count shown at the bottom of the Sensor List page.
-It also shows a restart date for the RF processor if an error is detected and the RF receiver has to be reset.
+It also shows a restart date for the RF processor if an error is detected, and the RF receiver has to be reset.
+If this date differs from the Sensor Receiver date time it could indicate an internal error was corrected.

 ### Section 4
 The last section enables sending system health messages to the MQTT Broker A zero (0) disables the function.
 Values are in minutes.
 The full set of system health messages is sent on the initial connection.
 After that, only the health messages indicating a change in status are sent.

+Changes in status include:
+- Internal applications failing or restarting.
+- Temperatures above warning limit
+- No data being processed for 5 minutes
+- Connection to the HTTP or MQTT server is lost